TracerBench/tracerbench/README.md

 endTrace();
 ```

-In the example above we would mark right after we render the app and then call an `endTrace` function that ensures that we schedule after paint that transitions to a blank page.
+In the example above we would mark right after we render the app and then call an `endTrace` function that ensures that we schedule after paint then transition to a blank page.
 Internally tracerbench will see this as the cue to start a new sample.

 ### Init Benchmark & Runner